GeorgeTegos/Project_food_takeaway/README.md

 For this project I used: Python, HTML, CSS, Flask, SQLAlchemy.
 Duration of the project was 1 week.

-You can see a 3minutes showcase by download food_take_away_showcase file.
+You can see a 3minutes showcase by downloading food_take_away_showcase file.

 If you want to use this web app.